 What's the best internal social technology for your business?
 Consider these points as you evaluate enterprise social media vendors.

-business case for deploying an internal social network has been made.
+For many companies, the business case for deploying an internal social network has been made.
 Now comes the difficult task of deciding which internal social network to deploy.
 Here are 10 evaluation questions that will form at least the beginnings of an RFP for your business.